 Use the ‘+‘ icons in the simulation tree to upload a new geometry, create a new simulation or to create additional attributes (like boundary conditions) in your simulation setup.

 Always try to work through the simulation tree from top to bottom.
 Any tree node with a red circle icon requires additional to be specified, while a red crossed icon indicates an error in the setup.
 A blue circle indicates an optional setting.
 Only if all tree nodes show a green checkmark, your simulation setup is complete and a simulation run can be started.

+If necessary, go ahead and change the setup with your simulation parameters and assignments while the mesh is computing.
 Don’t wait for your meshing job to be completed.
-Go ahead and set up your simulation parameters and assignments while the mesh is computing.
-This will save you time.
-You can even go ahead and start multiple meshes at the same time and later choose the one that best fits your use case.
+You can even start multiple meshes at the same time and later choose the one that best fits your use case.

 Strictly Necessary Cookies